MetOffice/lfric_core/documentation/source/how_to_use_it/testing/index.rst

 In a perfect world, the test is written first (and by a different developer) so it is informed only by the expected correct behaviour and not at all by knowledge of the implementation.
-In the real world this is often not possible but the developer should still do their best to divorse themselves from their knowledge of the implementation.
+In the real world this is often not possible but the developer should still do their best to divorce themselves from their knowledge of the implementation.

 A numerical integration is an example of the ideal circumstance for correctness